 One of the core subject areas within the RSS Faculty is Sociology.
 Sociology is the study of society and the groups of people within it.
-It is available to study at Wath Comprehensive School at KS4 and KS5.
+It is available to study at Wath Academy at KS4 and KS5.
 The Faculty hopes to inspire a love of inquiry and critical thinking as well as an understanding of the different approaches to studying human behaviours.

 Key Stage 4 Sociology

 Students averagely receive two lessons a week during their three years of KS4.

 The AQA GCSE Sociology course is available as an option in both academic and academic vocational band.
 It is studied as a three year course.
 The syllabus fosters a basic knowledge of sociological issues as well as skills including assessing issues from several perspective and evaluative and analytical skills.

 What do students study in KS4 Sociology?